mathe00/obsidian-enhanced-read-mode-control/README.md

 *   **↔️ Toggle Commands:** Quickly add or remove the *currently active note* to/from the "Default Read-Only" or "Strict Read-Only" *exact path* lists using commands.
 *   **⚙️ Configurable Behavior:** Choose how the plugin handles notes *not* explicitly listed in its settings, especially regarding a same-tab navigation quirk.
 *   **🔔 Optional Notifications (BETA):** Get a brief notification when the plugin actively changes a note's view mode.
+*   **🌍 Multi-Language Support:** Plugin interface available in over 30 languages, with automatic detection or manual selection.
 *   **🐞 Debug Logging:** An optional setting to enable detailed console logs for troubleshooting.
 *   **✅ Reliable State Management:** Ensures consistent view mode application based on your rules and chosen behavior.
 *   **✨ Improved Settings UI:** Manage exact path lists with autocompletion and an interactive add/remove interface.